ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 This document outlines three very common interaction models between RATS roles.
 In this document the interaction models illustrated focus on the conveyance of Evidence about boot-time integrity from Attesters to Verifiers.
-In the scope of Evidence conveyance not every detail is covered in this document.
+This document does not cover every detail about Evidence conveyance.
 Details around Evidence about run-time integrity, for example, are not explicitly highlighted, but the included model descriptions still function as a basis to build corresponding model extensions on.
 While the three interaction models (and their sub-variants) are not an exhaustive list of all potential models, they do cover a vast majority of conveyance models for Conceptual Messages implemented in the Internet.
 Procedures, functions, and services needed for a complete semantic binding of the concepts defined in {{-RATS}} are not covered in this document.